bidzhao/dbrwproxy/README.md

 * Support Linux, Windows, MacOS
 * Supports MySQL and PostgreSQL
 * When the proxy's backend is MySQL, clients use the MySQL protocol to access the proxy.
 When the proxy's backend is PostgreSQL, cients use the PostgreSQL protocol to access the proxy.
-* Proxies client login requests to master
+* Proxies client login requests to main database, that is, the client uses the username/password of the main database to log in.
 * Configurable read weights for replicas
 * Connection pooling for better replica efficiency
-* Forwards transactions SELECTs to master for strong consistency
+* Forwards transactions SELECTs to main database for strong consistency

 ## Usage